wesm/feather/R/cran-comments.md

 ## Reverse dependencies

-There are two reverse dependencies.
-Neither had any R CMD check problems.
+I did not run the reverse dependency checks because this release only fixed R CMD check issues.